christopherlh2005/GitHub-portfolio/README.md

 Additionally, this application is password protected and has aria labels that allow blind/visually impaired people to use it via a screenreader.

+The application backend uses Java (with JUnit tests), and the frontend uses Typescript, CSS, and HTML (with Playwright tests).

 Video: https://drive.google.com/file/d/1RZmLy6_XNXK29ZUVbN4IiXJhSk9YnHmc/view?usp=sharing